-The Gold 1 RU rack mounted or stand-alone (rubber feet included in box) headend contains all of the controls and processors for generating the sound masking.
+The Gold 1 RU rack mounted or stand-alone headend contains all of the controls and processors for generating the sound masking.
 It also has one RCA audio input for adding background music which is controlled independently of the sound masking.
 This headend control is simple to install and easy to maintain either directly on the unit itself or through the graphic user interface named System Manager.